Introduction to Amazon interviews

 Amazon is focused on ‘hiring well, rather than hiring quickly’.
 The process will take as long as it takes.
 Amazon would rather leave roles open than fill them with the wrong candidates.

-Amazon interview type: behavioural
+Amazon interview questions

-Every role will be assessed for fit with Amazon’s Leadership Principles.
-This will account for the majority of your interview process.
-Different principles are tested for in each round, and principles where a possible weakness is perceived are tested deeply to be sure of your capability.
+Therefore when interviewing at Amazon behavioral interview questions will account for the majority of your interview process.
+Different leadership principles are tested for in each round, and principles where a possible weakness is perceived are tested deeply to be sure of your capability.

-When thinking about fit with Leadership Principles it’s helpful to think about a heat map, and how you might score in terms of strengths and weaknesses across the principles.
-Amazon are specifically looking for standout strength in the Leadership Principles most critical for each role.
 For example, managers will need to score highly on ‘Are Right, a Lot’ and on ‘Think Big’.
 This is not to say you can not match with multiple principles – just that it’s ok to be weaker and open to coaching in areas which are less critical for the role you’re pursuing.

-Behavioural questions are usually open ended and start with ‘Describe a situation when you [had to win over a difficult colleague]’ or ‘Tell me about a time when you [took on a project and went above and beyond]’.
+Behavioral questions are usually open ended and start with ‘Describe a situation when you [had to win over a difficult colleague]’ or ‘Tell me about a time when you [took on a project and went above and beyond]’.

 Structured interviewing

-Amazon interviewers are required to keep detailed notes and scorecards of their interviews.
-Be aware of this.
-Do not simply assume that you can leverage the same examples repeatedly, and don’t expect (as sometimes happens in other companies) for the interviews to all follow the same line or pattern of questioning.
+Do not assume that you can use the same answer or situation repeatedly when answering Amazon behavioral interview questions.
+Don’t expect (as sometimes happens in other companies) for the interviews to all follow the same line or pattern of questioning.

 “The first thing everyone does before making a decision on a candidate is to take time to read everyone’s feedback.
 As a candidate, you’ll hear and see lots of notes being taken during your interview (sometimes to a fault).